Gorgias automation rules to auto tag tickets by topic

 Comparing pricing: Gorgias automation rules vs. eesel AI

-On the other hand, eesel AI's pricing model is built to be simple and predictable.
+On the other hand, eesel AI's pricing model focuses on simplicity and predictability.

 Beyond Gorgias automation rules to auto tag tickets by topic

-AI-powered automation is the next logical step to becoming truly efficient.
-By letting an AI learn from your data to handle all the ticket organization, you free up your team to focus on what they do best: creating great customer experiences.
+AI-powered automation is a natural way to enhance this efficiency.
+By letting AI work within the Gorgias ecosystem to help organize tickets, you free up your team to focus on what they do best: creating exceptional customer experiences.

-Ready to stop fussing with endless rules and let AI organize your tickets for you?
-Try eesel AI with your Gorgias helpdesk and see how it can intelligently tag your tickets in minutes.
+Ready to see how AI can complement your Gorgias rules?
+Try eesel AI with your Gorgias helpdesk and discover how it can intelligently assist with tagging your tickets.

 Frequently asked questions